akshathmangudi/chalbo-repo/README.md

 To view the visualization: [Link](https://www.youtube.com/watch?v=ooIvjzcmfug)

-This repository contains the work of the assignment given, details can be referred to in the `Task.pdf` in the root directory.
+This repository contains the work of the assignment given, details about how to use the scripts and view the output are listed below.

 **Project Structure**:
 ```bash